LaWebcapsule/directus9/docs/app/data-model/relationships.md

 - file
 ```

 Note the following points from the schema above.
-When we create an M2A in Directus:
+When we create an M2A in Directus9:

 - Compared to the M2O and M2M relationships, there may be a lower likelihood that you will need to configure alias
   fields on related collections, such as `headings`, `text_bodies` and `images`, as these collections may not be as